chlm22/Power-Outage-Predictions/index.md

 ## by Hae In Lee

 ### What are we predicting?
 We can essentially predict anything we want to know about this dataset !

-### Before we dive into predicting anything, let's explore the dataset!
+## Before we dive into predicting anything, let's try to familiarize ourselves with the dataset using the following question:
+- Which cause category is most responsible for power outages in different states?

 ---

 # Introduction
 ## What is this dataset about?
 This dataset comes from Purdue University's LASCI Research Data on Power Outages in the US, by state, from January 2000 to July 2016.
 It provides information on the geographical locations of these events, regional climate data, land-use patterns, electricity consumption trends, and the economic characteristics of the states impacted by these outages.

 ## Why is this dataset even worth looking at?
-This data can help identify and analyze past outage trends, which can help determine the outage and impact economic, social, and environmental trends.
-This can help improve the way we risk manage, respond and prepare for unforeseen events that can cause power outages.
+And how does it help answer our question?
+ The dataset is important for identifying trends in power outages and could help improve strategies for preventing and mitigating future disruptions.

+This question helps understand the causes of power outages can help states and utility companies make effective choices when power outages occur.
+They can focus on improving infrastructure in areas most affected by specific causes like strengthening power grids in regions prone to weather-related outages.
+They can create a comprehensive emergency response planning, since different situations may require different strategies.
+They can also plan resource allocation by helping states identify which outages are likely to have the most significant impact on the population.

 ## General overview of the dataset
 In total, there are 1534 rows and 55 columns (variables).